caso-computing/hw7/hw7/DESIGN.md

                                and deleting from the hashtable.
 Just change variables in the BST.c code
                                Note:  I'm just droping the a HT linked node into a BST node. struct BSTnode {
-            Cus_Rec *cusPtr;    //Makes it easy to copy data from LLnode to a BSTnode BSTnode *left;
+            Cus_Rec *cusPtr;    //Makes it easy to copy data from LLnode to a BSTnode.
+More importantly,
+                                //there's no need to duplicate space for the customer record in both the
+                                //BST structure and Hash Table structure.
+This is a big benefit if the
+                                //DB becomes really large.
+            BSTnode *left;
             BSTnode *right;
         };